Ou Medicine

 The correct answer is

-Hot flashes can occur several times an hour, a few times a day, or once or twice a week, the NIA says.
-Most women have hot flashes for about a year.
+Hot flashes can occur several times an hour, a few times a day, or once or twice a week.
+Most people have hot flashes for about 1 year.
 Some may have them for 2 to 5 years.

 A.